 The final topic that I want to discuss today has to do with possible future trends in research and how they might affect you.
 Some researchers have started making their data sets, codebooks and syntax available on their web sites.
 In a similar vein, some journals are asking for copies of data sets and making them available on their web sites so that other researchers can use them as secondary data sets or to confirm published results.
 Either way, this trend means that there may be much closer scrutiny of data sets and their analysis.
 We always suggest that researchers use syntax (as opposed to point-and-click) to run their analyses.
 There are at least two good reasons for this.
 Such syntax files can be very useful if you get a revise and resubmit (“R&R”) or for posting on a web site.
 This will also document your data transformations, analyses and thought process.
 Even if you are not planning on making your data set publicly available, you should keep careful notes about each step in your research and data analysis, including how and why each step is done.

 I hope that these tips will help make the writing of the results sections of papers easier.
 If you are interested in viewing the resources mentioned in this presentation, the links are:

 Online Seminars including

-Walk-in and email consulting is available to UCLA graduate students who are working on their thesis, dissertation or to-be-published paper; please see Statistical Consulting Schedule for location and hours.
+Remote and email consulting is available to UCLA graduate students who are working on their thesis, dissertation or to-be-published paper; please see Remote Statistical Consulting for information and hours.
 Also, please review our Statistical Consulting Services to learn more about what services we provide.
 Please note that we cannot read over your entire results section and make comments.
 Rather, we can answer specific questions that you might have about interpretation, wording, etc. If you would like to hire a statistics tutor, we have a list of people that we can share with you.